abuiles/ember-101/hands-on.md

 </table>
 ~~~~~~~~

-Then we need to add some extra styling to the table since we want it
+Then we need to add some extra styling to the table.
+We want it
-to be full width, so let's modify **app/styles/app.css** so it looks
+to be full width, so let's modify **app/styles/app.css** as follows:
-like follows:

 {lang=css}
 ~~~~~~~~